-These awards are aimed at people engaged in teaching dance in any discipline, form or tradition.
-Entry to the awards is open to any prospective learner who is able to meet the prior conditions for entry.
+This award is aimed at people engaged in the foundations of teaching dance in any discipline, form or tradition.
+Entry to the award is open to any prospective learner who is able to meet the prior conditions for entry.
 Learners are expected to start at the level appropriate to their experience and prior learning.
-Exemptions from some of the award requirements may be granted where appropriate prior learning or experiences can be clearly demonstrated through our recognition of prior learning policy (RPL).
 Special provision may be made for learners with particular educational needs.